 That's where this list comes in handy.
 You can bet pretty fairly you won't regret buying one of these five kitchen things, should you happen upon them at a flea market!

 These are the major scores we always look for.

 1. Cast iron skillets

 If you spot a rusty cast iron skillet in some flea market rubble, pull it out because it may be a real gem.
-A solid, well-made cast iron pan can last decades if properly cared for or restored, particularly if it was made by one of the classic cast iron cookware manufacturers like Griswold, Wagner, or Lodge, with Griswold and Wagner.
+A solid, well-made cast iron pan can last decades if properly cared for or restored, particularly if it was made by one of the classic cast iron cookware manufacturers like Griswold, Wagner, or Lodge.
 (Other brands to look for include Iron Mountain, Victor, and ERIE, which were made by Griswold.)

 When to pass: Is the skillet cracked?
 Does it have any dents, pitting, or pockmarks?
 Does it rock around if you set it on a flat surface?
 If so, walk away, as you may be setting yourself up for more trouble down the line.
-(For more on what to look for when buying a vintage cast iron skillet, check out eBay's vintage cast iron buying guide.)
+(For more on what to look for when buying an old cast iron skillet, check out our vintage cast iron buying guide.)

 But if all the above checks out and the skillet is simply rusty, go for it!
 Follow these tutorials to get the skillet back in working order:

 2. Enameled cast iron cookware

 Like cast iron skillets, vintage enameled cast iron cookware in good shape can be an incredible find, particularly if you stumble across something from Le Creuset or Staub.
 (Check out this guide from The Cast Iron Collector for a full list of notable enameled cast iron brands.)